-The Colorado EHDI (COEHDI) system is a joint effort between the Colorado Commission for the Deaf, Hard of Hearing, and DeafBlind (CCDHHDB) and Early Intervention (EI) Colorado under the Office of Early Childhood.
+The Colorado EHDI (COEHDI) system is a joint effort between two agencies: the Colorado Commission for the Deaf, Hard of Hearing, and DeafBlind (CCDHHDB) under the Colorado Department of Human Services (CDHS) and Early Intervention (EI) Colorado under the Colorado Department of Early Childhood (CDEC).
 It envisions the COEHDI system as having five distinct components requiring special focus.

 In response, the COEHDI system has developed a novel structure that seeks the representation of different stakeholders and factions in the EHDI system of Colorado such as families of DHH children, DHH adults, EHDI professionals, Part C services, and various system transition points between the three phases of the EHDI system.

 The hands-on work of the task forces consist of all of the moving parts of the COEHDI vehicle.
-Any stakeholder in Colorado – professional, parent of a DHH child, and/or a DHH adult can join one of our six task forces.
-The six task forces are:
+Any stakeholder in Colorado – professional, parent of a DHH child, and/or a DHH adult can join one of our five task forces.
+The five task forces are: